RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 ## Animal Farm

+Animal Farm is an _allegory_: the entire story parallels and symbolizes the history of the Soviet Union.
+In essence, the entire story is a metaphor.

 ### Plot summary

 - Old Major gives a speech about a dream he had where all animals are equal and the humans gone.
 He teaches them the song "Beasts of England".
 He predicts the Rebellion, but does not know when it will come.